kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 -   Comments:

-For opioid results place the component value from the EverLOINC.SAS table into the local<sub>cd</sub> field of the LAB<sub>RESULT</sub> table.
+For opioid results place the component value from the EverLOINC.SAS table into the local\_cd field of the LAB\_RESULT table.
 The component value is seen in parentheses in this spreadsheet after each LOINC and names the form of the drug (metabolite) tested for.

 -   Test Method Variance:
 -   Other:

-<a id="org9594fc1"></a>
+<a id="org57778cc"></a>

 ## TEST NAME—FOR FUTURE USE